-North Tawton is one of West Devon's more important settlements, providing local services and facilities for the surrounding rural parishes.
+35.1 North Tawton is one of West Devon's more important settlements, providing local services and facilities for the surrounding rural parishes.
 In recognition of this it was identified as an important local centre for the surrounding villages in the West Devon Core Strategy (2011) and is named as one of the key 'Smaller Towns' in the Plymouth & South West Devon Joint Local Plan (Draft) (JLP).
 The location of the town and its easy access to the A30 means it has good links with Exeter and nearby Okehampton.

-In 2016 the total population of North Tawton was 2067, of which 60.9% were aged between 16 and 64 years, slightly higher than in West Devon and the wider Devon County (JSNA Community profile 2016).
-In 2014 (North Tawton Parish Profile) 1009 residents aged 16-74 were economically active and 346 were economically inactive or not working.
+35.2 In 2017 the total population of North Tawton was 2032, of which 60.5% were aged between 16 and 64 years, slightly higher than in West Devon and the wider Devon County JSNA CommunityProfile 2017 Appendix 5 3 3 1 In 2014 (North Tawton Parish Profile) 1000 residents aged 16-74 were economically active and 346 were economically inactive or not working.
 Of those working, just under 50% were full time employees, with 22% part time.
 A further 21% were self-employed either full or part time.
 Like most of West Devon, North Tawton has a higher proportion of economically active residents who are self-employed than the regional or national average.

-In 2015 11.2% of North Tawton's population were dependent on benefits or tax credits, with 9.2% unemployed (JSNA Community Profile 2016).
+35.3 In 2016 9.5% of North Tawton's population were dependent on benefits or tax credits, with 9.8% unemployed (JSNA Community Profile 2017).
 This is a similar level to neighbouring Okehampton and in West Devon as a whole.
-9% of young people aged 16-24 are claiming benefits, slightly higher than the South West and nationally.
-76% of young people gained 5 GCSE's or more A\-C which is 20% higher than the national average and considerably higher than the West Devon average, something for the young people of North Tawton to be proud of.
-(JSNA Community Profile 2016) North Tawton is well served by a number of strong businesses which have been a significant feature within the local economy for many years.
-These include Gregory's Transport and Warehousing, Taw Valley Creamery (Arla foods) and Vital Pet supplies at The Barton; all have a national or international reputation and provide excellent employment opportunities for the residents of North Tawton and the surrounding areas.
+Households within North Tawton experiencing fuel poverty (14.3%) was slightly higher than in West Devon.
+Twelve % of young people aged 16-24 were claiming benefits, higher than the South West and nationally.
+In 2017 80% of young people gained 5 GCSE's or more A'-C which is 23% higher than the national average and considerably higher than the West Devon average, something for the young people of North Tawton to be proud of Appendix 5.3.3.1 JSNA Community Profile 2017.

+35.4 North Tawton is well served by a number of strong businesses which have been a significant feature within the local economy for many years.
+These include Gregory Distribution and warehousing, Taw Valley Creamery (Arla Foods) and Vital Pet products at The Barton; all have a national or international reputation and provide employment opportunities for the residents of North Tawton and the surrounding areas.
+Each of these businesses developed historically from the agricultural productivity of the parish, and the wider agri-food industry continues to be important locally, contributing to food and drink, and tourism businesses, and underpinning the employment base.